-When it comes to non-disposable menstrual cups, I’ve heard the best things about the Lunette Cup and the Diva Cup.
-I have a Blossom Cup and I like it, but I really prefer the discs.
+When it comes to non-disposable menstrual cups, my favorite is the bloody buddy, but I really prefer the discs.
 I thought everyone would be the same as me and LIKE ALL THE THINGS I LIKE and surprise, surprise everyone has their own preferences.
 So thank goodness we have options!!
 I feel like there is a steeper learning curve with Silicone Menstrual cups, but once you find your sweet spot they’re pretty awesome.

 From RACHEL KRANTZ on Bustle:

 I squatted over the toilet … but I couldn’t get it out.
 Every time I tried to grip around the SoftCup edges, it seemed to slip out of my grasp.
 I started clenching up and getting frustrated and nervous, with that awful, stomach-flip feeling you get when something’s in you that you don’t want to be there.
 After attempting to pull it out and failing for 10 minutes, I started getting really freaked out, and called my boyfriend in the bathroom.
 Sh*t was about to get real.

 “I think you’re going to need to pull this out of me.”
 He nodded like a surgeon, washed his hands, and got it out on the first try.
 “That wasn’t so hard,” he said matter-of-factly.
 I balanced my urges to propose to him on the spot and smack him, and settled on “See, that’s true love.”
 He washed my blood off his hands, and I have to say, it was kind of romantic.